joelchelliah/newsbot/README.md

 # 📰 NewsBot

-An AI-powered news assistant that automatically finds, summarizes, and emails you the most relevant news article from the last 24 hours.
+An AI-powered news assistant to find, summarize, and deliver you the most relevant news article from the last 24 hours!

-Deployed to [render.com](https://dashboard.render.com/), and triggered daily via a GH Action.
+🤖 Deployed to [render.com](https://dashboard.render.com/), and triggered daily via a GH Action.

+**Features:**
+- 📰 **Mobile-responsive page** summarizing the article
+- 📱 **Push notifications** via ntfy.sh with link to article
+- ⚡ **Rating system** to provide feedback for finding future article
+- 🧠 **Preferences with embeddings** to learn and keep track of preferred topics.

 ---

 ### 🎯 Preference System

-NewsBot uses an **AI-powered preference system** with semantic embeddings and scoring (-5 to 5) to learn your interests:
+Uses an AI-powered preference system with semantic embeddings and scoring (-5 to 5) to learn your interests.
+The semantic embeddings are used to understand content similarity.

 - **Positive scores (1-5)**: Topics you like
 - **Negative scores (-1 to -5)**: Topics you dislike
-- **Zero score (0)**: Neutral topics

 **Example preferences:**
 ```json